CG33569/PREDICT/README.md

 * Main flight controller files (Flight_controller_v2.c and PREDICTthread.h).

+##### Others #####

+In case of being new to Patmos architecture, the folder Bash_cmmd contains scripts and configuration files that are useful to download, compile and build the T-Crest repositories and also for downloading C-apps in a de10-nano board.
+These scripts and files are explained in detail in the Predict documentation, on the Appendices (Chapters 7 and 8).

 ##### References #####

 The main reference for this project is the Arduino Quadcopter project from [Brooking](http://www.brokking.net/ymfc-32_main.html) and part of his project is on the Arduino_project folder.

+Apart from that, all other references are listed on the Predict project documentation, the Bibliography section.

 -----------------------------------------------